Carbon Steel Forging Guide: Process, Grades and Applications

 Material certification and traceability

-Typical hardness ranges after heat treatment include:
+Hardness verification after heat treatment

 Custom Carbon Steel Forgings for OEM Applications